 Once you have chosen your intended recipient or recipients, you can decide on any number of ways to make the announcement.
 From sending a letter and announcing it on your website, to taking the recipients to dinner, or hosting an awards ceremony, the possibilities are plenty.
 This is the step that makes it all worth it.

 We’re betting if you’re like most of our clients, you’ll want to repeat this process again.
 After all, it’s not only a wonderful feeling to help others, but it’s a fabulous way to build brand awareness for your organization.
-If you’re ready to scale your scholarship program and make it more efficient, click here to request a demo, or click here to start a free trial today.
+If you’re ready to scale your scholarship program and make it more efficient, click here to download our in-depth scholarship management guide for program managers.